 We joined the throng of kavadi, their friends, families and a host of other spectators, to take in the preparations for the pilgrimage and walk the long route to the Balathandayuthapani Temple.
 Under a clear sky promising to become a very hot day, we set off with a couple of expat friends to watch kavadi preparing for the procession.

-Needless to say, I looked at the ground and the other spectators a lot.
 I will spare the casual viewer from the most vivid images, but for the curious, look here for all our photos from the day.

 Comments